Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Tabula : Efficient Nonlinear Activation Functions for Secure Neural Network Inference

-\textbf{\textsc{Tabula} Communication and Storage Cost}\\ \textsc{Tabula} achieves significant communication benefits during the online phase at comparable storage costs.
-As detailed in Algorithm \ref{alg:tabula}, \textsc{Tabula} requires just one round of communication to compute any arbitrary function, unlike garbled circuits, which may require multiple rounds for more complex functions (e.g: ReLU with garbled circuits takes 2 rounds).
-As revealing $s_x$ requires both parties to send their local shares, each nonlinear activation call incurs communication cost corresponding to the number of bits in $F_p$.
-As we use 64-bit $F_p$, this results in 16 bytes of communication per activation function.
-Note we also tried 32-bit $F_p$, however, as mentioned previously, we found using such a field size led to unacceptable accuracy due to large errors from the secure truncation protocol.
+\textbf{\textsc{Tabula} Online Phase Communication and Storage Cost}\\ \textsc{Tabula} achieves significant communication benefits during the online phase at comparable storage costs.
+As shown in Figure \ref{fig:protocol}, \textsc{Tabula} requires just one round of communication to compute any arbitrary function, unlike garbled circuits, which may require multiple rounds for more complex functions.
+As an example, ReLU implemented using garbled circuits takes two rounds, whereas \textsc{Tabula} requires just one.
+Additionally, communication complexity is independent of the complexity of the nonlinear function being computed.
+Specifically, revealing $s_x$ requires both parties to send their local shares, each nonlinear activation call incurs communication cost corresponding to the number of bits in $F_p$.
+Since we use 64-bit $F_p$, this results in 16 bytes of communication per activation function, the cost of transferring 8-byte field values back and forth.
+However, we can apply an optimization to reduce this down to twice the cost of transferring the \textit{size of the input to the table}, rather than the field size.
+If the size of the table is $2^b$ entries, and if finite field size $p$ is also power of two, then we can have party $i$ first mod their secret shares by $2^b$ before exchanging them.
+Hence, the two parties hold $[x_{trunc}]_i \mbox{ {\it mod} } 2^b$ before adding their secret shares of the table secret $[s]_i$ to the value and exchanging it; this brings down the total cost of the protocol to $2 \times b$ bits.
+Modding by $2^b$ yields the correct answer as $x_{trunc} \mbox{ {\it mod} } p = [x_{trunc}]_0 + [x_{trunc}]_1 + pl \mbox{ for some } l$, and then $(x_{trunc} \mbox{ {\it mod} } p) \mbox{ {\it mod} } 2^b = ([x_{trunc}]_0 + [x_{trunc}]_1 + pl) \mbox{ {\it mod} } 2^b$ = $([x_{trunc}]_0 + [x_{trunc}]_1) \mbox{ {\it mod} } 2^b$ = $([x_{trunc}]_0 \mbox{ {\it mod} } 2^b) + ([x_{trunc}]_1 \mbox{ {\it mod} } 2^b)$.
+This equivalence shows that the two parties can first perform a modulus of their shares with $2^b$, and that their shares would still sum up to the original sum with the correct modulus.
+With this optimization, communication is now $2 \times b$ bits per nonlinear function call; if we use 8-bit activations, then $b=8$, and we use 2 bytes of communication total per call during the online phase, an $8 \times$ improvement over the 16 bytes as previously stated.